LWVPDX presents free community education programs for members and the public, covering current public policy issues across a range of topics.

 April 2023: Mental and Behavioral Health, Housing and Homelessness.
 A panel discussion about chronic homelessness as a public health issue; the consequences of not providing health care to people with mental illness or addiction, who have experienced trauma resulting from homelessness; and the lack of shelters, beds, and extremely low-income housing.
 They also discuss some successful programs to help.
 View the video here.
 The podcast is here.

-2021-22 programs
+2021-22 Programs

 Since the beginning of the pandemic, most of our Community Education programs have been conducted by Zoom.
 However, our October 2021 event was a very dynamic demonstration, held in person with appropriate precautions.
 Here are the public events we presented in the fall of 2021 and spring of 2022.
 Podcasts of these events are on our Buzzsprout webpage here: https://lwvpdxpodcasts.buzzsprout.com